CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 #### Configuration parameters & hyperparameters

-In general, model configuration parameters describe values that are directly used to configure model processing applications and frameworks and their implementations of model architectures.
-For example, most models that appear in Hugging Face typically include configuration files for both the models and the tokenizers they are designed for use with the [Hugging Face Transformers](https://huggingface.co/docs/transformers/) library and its underlying use of the PyTorch framework.
+In general, model configuration parameters describe values used to configure model processing applications, frameworks, and implementations of model architectures.
+For example, most models on Hugging Face typically include configuration files for both the models and the tokenizers they are designed to work with, using the [Hugging Face Transformers](https://huggingface.co/docs/transformers/) library and its underlying PyTorch framework.

 > **Note**: The CycloneDX ModelParameters were initially based upon [Tensorflow ModelCard Toolkit](https://github.com/tensorflow/model-card-toolkit) (now archived) which defines [ModelParameters](https://www.tensorflow.org/responsible_ai/model_card_toolkit/api_docs/python/model_card_toolkit/ModelParameters) that include key-value maps for both inputs and outputs alongside an array of their types; these maps will be accomplished using CycloneDX properties and the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy) reserved namespace `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` as needed.

 ###### Example: Model parameters & hyperparameters for the Qwen-7B model

-As shown in the [Qwen/Qwen-7B model repository files](0x20-Design-Model-Component-Metadata.md#example-qwenqwen-7b-model-repository-files) example in the previous section, we see the model includes several configuration files including:
+As shown in the [Qwen/Qwen-7B model repository files](0x20-Design-Model-Component-Metadata.md#example-qwenqwen-7b-model-repository-files) example in the previous section, we see the model includes several configuration files, including:

 - [config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/config.json) - which contains configuration parameters (as key-value pairs) used for initializing the model's implementation.
 - [generation_config.json](https://huggingface.co/Qwen/Qwen-7B/blob/main/generation_config.json) - which contains model hyperparameters (as key-value pairs) and their suggested (default) values used for configuring the model for token generation (inference).